Human Resources

 A woman being virtually interviewed by an employer for a position using Livestorm

-If you’re struggling to attract the best candidates or provide them with a positive hiring experience, conducting video interviews could be a key factor to your success as a hiring team.
+If you’re struggling to attract the best candidates or provide them with a positive hiring experience, conducting video interviews could be a key factor in your success as a hiring team.

 Ebooks